Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Modeling the ISM with

 where $\sigma_{\rm gas\perp}$ and $\sigma_{\rm *\perp}$ are the local vertical velocity dispersions of gas and stars respectively, and $\Sigma$ denotes surface densities of the same.
-These quantities are all calculated directly from the simulation output, using the neighbouring SPH particles within 1\,kpc. neighbouring particles within two smoothing lengths, weighted by mass, density and the cubic spline kernel \citep[see also][]{monaghan05} For a logotropic density profile, the external density is given by $n_{\rm{H,ext}} = 2/3 \ave{\nH}$, where we approximate $\ave{\nH}$ with the original SPH gas density.
+These quantities are all calculated directly from the simulation output, using the neighbouring SPH particles within 5\,kpc, weighted by mass, density and the cubic spline kernel \citep[see also][]{monaghan05}.
 The external cloud pressure that enters in eq.\,\ref{nR_Pe}, is assumed to be equal to $P_{\rm tot}/(1+\alpha_0+\beta_0)$ for relative cosmic and magnetic pressure contributions of $\alpha_0=0.4$ and $\beta_0=0.25$ \citep{elmegreen89,swinbank11}.
-For the MW, $\Pe/k_{\rm B}\sim10^4\,{\rm \cmpc\,K}$ \citep{elmegreen89}, but as shown in Fig.\,\ref{apD1} in Appendix \ref{apD}, our model galaxies span a wide range in $\Pe/k_{\rm B}$ of $\sim10^2-10^7\,{\rm \cmpc\,K}$.
-In order to best account for their $z\sim2$ nature, we will scale the density-size relation in eq.\,\ref{nR_Pe} and the \sv-size relation with \Pe (see Section \ref{radiative_transfer}).
+For the MW, $\Pe/k_{\rm B}\sim10^4\,{\rm \cmpc\,K}$ \citep{elmegreen89}, but as shown in Figure\,\ref{apD1} in Appendix \ref{apD}, our model galaxies span a wide range in $\Pe/k_{\rm B}$ of $\sim10^2-10^7\,{\rm \cmpc\,K}$.

 For \Avtr, the following expression is provided by \cite{pelupessy06}:

 where $\xi_{\text{FUV}}$ is the ratio between dust FUV absorption cross section ($\sigma$) and the effective grain surface area ($\sigma_d$), and is set to $\xi_{\text{FUV}} = \sigma/\sigma_{\rm d} = 3$. $S_\text{H} = (1+0.01 T_{\rm k})^{-2}$ is the probability that \hi atoms stick to grain surfaces, where $T_k$ is the kinetic gas temperature (determined in an iterative way as explained in Section \ref{WCNM}).
 Furthermore, $\nu=\next R \sigma (1+\next R \sigma)^{-1}$, and $\mu$ \citep[set to $3.5$ as suggested by][]{pelupessy06} is a parameter which incorporates the uncertainties associated with primarily $S_\text{H}$ and $\sigma_{\rm d}$.